uzairiqbal91/recipe-challange/README.md

-# Recipe Application Using Block with Cubit Clean Architecture
+# Recipe Application Using Bloc with Cubit Clean Architecture

-This is a recipe application built using the Block with Cubit Clean Architecture.
+This is a recipe application built using the Bloc with Cubit Clean Architecture.
 It follows best practices for structuring code and separating concerns.

 ## Pic and Video Sections